The Oaks

 Join us this year to shine the light of God's Truth through music!

-Click the link above to see our full lineup of DANCE, MUSIC, THEATRE, AND ART classes available this Fall!
+Click the link above to see our full lineup of DANCE, MUSIC, THEATRE, AND ART classes available this spring!

 Teacher Feature: